Course Content

 What are Arrays?

 Consider a situation where we need to store the subject marks of 50 students.
 One way is to make 50 integer variables that hold the marks of 50 students ,however it is very tedious and in-efficient.
-Instead, we can create an Array.
+Instead, we can create an array.

 An Array is like a collection of variables of the same type.
-We can create an array using the following syntax:

 main